 "Because we're all in the same boat."
 Programs by, with, and for older adults.
 Celebrating the lifetime voyage of faith, the FriendShip Fellowship offers various lunch programs and day trips.

 Tuesday, July 24, 9:30 a.m. - 11:30 a.m.

 Join with our Older Adult Ministries for a short drive across campus to tour Emory University’s WaterHub.
-The WaterHub, which celebrated its grand opening in 2015, collects wastewater flushed down toilets, showers and sinks on parts of the Emory and CDC campuses and uses biomimicry, engineered systems that emulate natural processes, to reclaim up to 40 percent of Emory's total water usage per year.
+The WaterHub, which celebrated its grand opening in 2015, collects wastewater flushed down toilets, showers and sinks on parts of the Emory and CDC campuses and uses biomimicry, to reclaim up to 40 percent of Emory's total water usage per year.
 Emory’s Office of Sustainability Initiatives will be our hosts on this primarily indoor walking tour.
 Meet at the Youth & Activities Building to ride the church bus across campus.
 Optional: enjoy lunch with friends in Emory Village following the tour.
 RSVP with Rev. Susan Pinson.

 FriendShip Group Older Adult Ministry: Tour of Emory's Carlos Museum